edgio-docs/edgio-docs/src/pages/guides/layer0_migration.md

 ## Upgrading Packages {/*upgrading-packages*/}

 You will need to upgrade to the latest {{ PRODUCT }} packages available on NPM.
 To upgrade your packages, you will need to install the latest version of the {{ PRODUCT }} CLI.
-You should install this globally using: `npm i -g @layer0/cli`.
+You should install this globally using: `npm i -g {{ PACKAGE_NAME }}/cli`.

 Once installed, change into your project’s directory.
 To install the latest {{ PRODUCT }} dependencies, run `layer0 use latest`.
 This will update `package.json` with the new {{ PRODUCT }} 4.x dependencies and scripts for building and deploying your site.